YangRui2015/yangrui2015.github.io/_pages/about.md

   - /about.html
 ---

 I'm a first year Ph.D. student at CSE, the Hong Kong University of Science and Technology, supervised by Prof. [Tong Zhang](http://tongzhang-ml.org).
 I received my master's and bachelor's degrees from the Department of Automation at Tsinghua University.
 I am furtunate to have been working closely with Prof. [Chongjie Zhang](https://people.iiis.tsinghua.edu.cn/~zhang/) (IIIS, Tsinghua University), Dr. [Lei Han](http://www.leihan.org) (Tencent Robotics X Lab), and Prof. [Meng Fang](https://mengf1.github.io) (University of Liverpool).
 My research interests lie in deep reinforcement learning (RL), especially goal-conditioned RL, offline RL and model-based RL, and the application of RL algorithms to game AI and robotics.
-Currently, I am actively researching ways to improve the robustness and generalization abilities of Deep Reinforcement Learning.
+Currently, I am actively researching ways to improve the robustness and generalization abilities of deep reinforcement learning.

-Feel free to contact me if you are interested in discussing or collaborating with me.
+Feel free to contact me by email if you are interested in discussing or collaborating with me.

 Publications